kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

 value by default.
 One can find its documentation following this link:
 [*FillMissing Documentation*](https://docs.fast.ai/tabular.core.html#fillmissing).
-Another transformation it does is add a new column for every column with missing values, that indicates for each row in the dataset whether the value in that column was filled or not.
+Another transformation it does is add a new column for every column with missing values that indicates for each row in the dataset whether the value in that column was filled or not.
 It does so by adding a boolean type column for every column with missing values.
 E.g., see the output of the command below.